 This week, I just couldn’t make the necessary cuts, so here are the three best finds I’ve unearthed (p.s. if you’re keen on newness, every Friday afternoon over on the InStyle UK Facebook page, I do a long, rambling talk on the newbies and show them in action so tune in if that sort of thing intrigues you)…

 Oskia Citylife I-Zone Balm.
-Loads of brands have been launch pollution-busting products – and rightly so.
-When pollution particles hit the skin, they cause an awful lot of damage to cells that’s equatable to damage from sun/smoking/booze etc. This balm is designed to go around eyes and on lips, which I think is enormously clever as a) those areas are so delicate and prone to damage, and this will both infuse with vitamins, minerals and lipids, and also form a barrier from further damage; b) to both moisturise and treat in one, as this balm does, is clever and, c) it’s actually a realistic ask, to just smooth a little light-diffusing balm on eyes and lips before heading outside.
+Loads of brands have been launch pollution-busting products having keyed into the fact that pollution particles hit the skin, they cause an awful lot of damage to cells that’s equatable to damage from sun/smoking/booze etc. This balm is designed to go around eyes and on lips, which I think is enormously clever as a) those areas are so delicate and prone to damage, and this will both infuse with vitamins, minerals and lipids, and also form a barrier from further damage; b) to both moisturise and treat in one, as this balm does, is clever and, c) it’s actually a realistic ask, to just smooth a little light-diffusing balm on eyes and lips before heading outside.
 It’s not out yet but will launch imminently.